bburkey49/ch_robinson_web_app/README.md

 Code for Django project root can be found in the north_american_transport folder while the frontend can be found in the path_finder folder, mostly in the `views.py` file.

 Breadth first search was used to find routes between the countries.
-The data was modeled simply as a dictionary (see `views.py`).
+The data was modeled as a dictionary (see `views.py`).
 Originially, the data points (countries) were associated with one another by the django `ManyToManyField`.
 Each country was given as ID (1,2,3,...) which was used as the primary key.
 I thought I could simply convert this into a temporary Node class and run BFS on the collection of associated points.
 However, this proved not to be as simple as I'd hoped, and I ended up changing the way I modeled the data.
 The original model for countries can still be found in `models.py`.